 For small-bowel neuroendocrine tumors, Johnston and his fellow surgical oncologists may lean on interventional radiologists, medical oncologists and hepatobiliary surgeons when needed.
 “These carcinoid tumors could be anywhere,” says Johnston, noting that small-bowel neuroendocrine tumors occur in only about one of every 100,000 Americans.
 “It’s such an uncommon malignancy, and we are fortunate to have a group of amazing specialists [to] collaborate on the patient’s care.”

 Intra-abdominal sarcoma resection is commonly performed by the Johns Hopkins gastrointestinal surgical oncology team.
 “Sarcomas make up about 1% of all tumors and, within that small number, there are over 50 different subtypes,” Johnston says.
-A sarcoma multidisciplinary group at Johns Hopkins includes both adult and pediatric medical oncologists, and orthopaedic oncologists led by surgeon Carol Morris.
+A sarcoma multidisciplinary group at Johns Hopkins includes both adult and pediatric medical oncologists, and orthopaedic oncologists.
 This multidisciplinary perspective ensures the best treatment for each case.
 “Patients come here for the care this whole team provides before, during and after surgery,” says Johnston.

 Nonsurgical Treatment Options